How To Sort Trash And Recycle In Spain

 2. Use the right recycling bins: Most public areas and residential buildings have recycling bins for each type of waste.
 The bins are usually color-coded to make it easy to identify which type of waste should go in each bin.

-3. Rinse your recyclables: Before disposing of your recyclable waste, make sure to rinse it thoroughly to remove any leftover food or liquid.
-This will help ensure that the recyclable materials are clean and can be properly disposed of.
+So, before disposing of your recyclable waste, ensure to rinse it to remove any remaining food or liquid.
+This will help guarantee that the recyclable materials are clean and can be correctly disposed of.

-4. Dispose of hazardous waste properly: Hazardous waste such as batteries, light bulbs, and electronic devices should not be thrown into regular recycling bins.
+5. Dispose of hazardous waste properly: Hazardous waste such as batteries, light bulbs, and electronic devices should not be thrown into regular recycling bins.
 Many municipalities have special disposal points or recycling programs for hazardous waste.

-5. Compost your organic waste: Instead of throwing away your organic waste, consider composting it.
+6. Compost your organic waste: Instead of throwing away your organic waste, consider composting it.
 Composting is an easy way to turn organic waste into nutrient-rich soil that can be used for gardening or landscaping.

 What Types Of Recycling Bins Are In Spain?